RheingoldRiver/river.me/content/blog/mediawiki-api-without-coding.md

     - mediawiki
     - mediawiki_api
 summary: Using the MediaWiki API doesn't require coding.
 The on-wiki GUI provided at Special:ApiSandbox allows you to familiarize yourself with available actions, test queries, and run simple batch jobs without writing a single line of code!
+description: Using the MediaWiki API doesn't require coding.
 ---
 So you've heard that a lot of cool stuff is possible "if you just use the API," but that sounds kinda scary.
 The API?
 Isn't that a thing developers use?
 Don't you have to write code for that?
 Isn't it complicated?
 I don't know JavaScript!
 Fortunately, you can do a lot with the API without writing a single line of code - by using the API Sandbox.
 And even if you do end up writing some code, starting out working with the sandbox can make your transition into doing some basic development tasks a lot friendlier.